xyb/baidupcsleecher/README.md

 ```
 This simply restarts the download process for samples and full files, but skips the steps of saving and retrieving the file list.

+## simple ui
+You can also directly use the browser to access the simple web interface that comes with the service, submit download tasks, and view the task list.

+The url should be like: http://localhost:8000/ui/

 ## Configuration

 You should customize your configuration to suit your requirements.
 All configurations can be set via environment variables.
 The following are the configured default values: